tardisgallifrey/react-tutorial/README.md

             |__App.jsx
             |__(all other Component JSX files)</pre>

-<p>Most of what I've learned, I am trying to write in as comments in the JSX files.</p>
+<p>Most of what I've learned, I am trying to write in as comments in the JSX files.
+Please note: These aren't identified by any kind of lesson numbering system.
+If you start at the top of App.jsx and work down, it should follow things as presented in order from the </p>

 <p>I'll include more helps on application structure here as well, time permitting.</p>